 - Wet or dry sandpaper

 - Candle making soy wax

 - Double boiler

 - Citronella Oil

 Step 1: Remove label from wine bottle.

 Step 2: Wrap tape around wine bottle to mark where you want to cut your bottle.
 Use your Dremel to carefully cut the top of your wine bottle.
 Ours are 5 inches tall.

 Step 4: Add 3 cups of soy wax to double boiler to melt wax.

 Step 5: Place candle wick in center of wine bottle.
-I wrap the wick around a pencil and keep it centered.
+I wrap the wick around a pencil to keep it centered.

 Step 6: Once the wax is melted, added 10-15 drops of citronella oil to wax.
 Slowly pour wax into wine bottle.
 Set aside until wax sets.